ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-flight-modes.rst

 If you are familiar with the equivalent Copter flight modes then you should be comfortable flying a QuadPlane.
-The only real difference comes during transition between fixed wing and QuadPlane flight, which is described below.
+The only real difference comes during :ref:`Transistion<plane:quadplane-flying>` between fixed wing and QuadPlane flight and QRTL which will simultaneously head to home while climbing or descending towards Q_RTL_ALT at home, instead of climbing first like Copter, and will then will begin descent immediately upon reaching home position.

 .. tip::